 There are several scholarships available that are specific to teaching, please go to http://sonoma.edu/education/admissions/money/scholarships.html for more information.
 Off-campus scholarship information is available in the Scholarship Office in Salazar Hall.
 Good sites for scholarship searches on the Internet are: FastWeb, FinAid, and the California Student Aid Commission.
 Scholarship funding is taken into account when preparing a financial aid award package and may reduce other aid.
 Students are required to notify the Sonoma State University Financial Aid Office when they are awarded a scholarship.

 IMPORTANT NOTICE: APLE Loan Forgiveness Program

-Due to the 2012-13 Budget Act, which was recently approved by the Governor, new allocations for the APLE program has been eliminated.
+As of Fall 2012, new allocations for the APLE program have been eliminated.
 The elimination of new allocations includes the APLE for District Interns and the APLE for Credentialed Teachers programs.

-If you have any questions regarding the information contained in this communication, please contact Lane Olson, Senior Credential Analyst at Sonoma State University: 707-664-3141, email@example.com
+If you have any questions regarding the information contained in this communication, please contact Maricela Ibarra, Student Services Coordinator at Sonoma State University: 707-664-2593, firstname.lastname@example.org.

 There are sizable federal Teacher Loan Forgiveness programs, which are operative after individuals have served as full-time teachers for five years in low-income elementary or secondary schools in a shortage field.
 Information about these federal programs—which CSAC recommends be provided to teacher candidates—is at: http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/teacher